 As the specific policies of different instructors can vary significantly, it is the instructors' responsibility to specify their policies in writing at the beginning of each term.
 Students are responsible for understanding these policies and should consult the instructor if any ambiguities remain.
-The Honor Code supports the individual course policy, whatever it may be.
+The specific regulations of the course policies shall take precedence over the general rules of the Honor Code.

-If a student feels that an instructor is not implementing all aspects of the Honor Code, the student should contact the instructor or a member of the Honor Council for discussion and to consider further steps, if necessary.
+If a student feels that an instructor is not implementing all aspects of the Honor Code or the course policies, the student should contact the instructor or a member of the Faculty Commission on Discipline.